stigvoss/stigvoss.github.io/_posts/2023-11-16-creating-hybrid-connection-with-terraform.md

 Following the [official documentation's examples](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/function_app_hybrid_connection#example-usage), the following code will not work and will result in a seemingly successful deployment, but the hybrid connection will not work.
 No connection will be able to be established, but everything looks fine in the Azure Portal.

-I have two workaround solutions for this issue.
+I have two workarounds for this issue and a workaround idea.

-## Workaround 1 - Run a provisioner after deployment of `azurerm_function_app_hybrid_connection`
+## Workaround 1 - Run a provisioner after deployment of Function App Hybrid Connection
 ```hcl
 resource "azurerm_function_app_hybrid_connection" "example" {
   function_app_id = azurerm_linux_function_app.example.id